The return to the hard state of GX 339-4 as seen by Suzaku: Introduction

 The estimates of inner disk radii based on continuum spectroscopy are subject however to considerable uncertainties (e.g. \citealt{mer00,zim05,cab09} hereafter C09) and different data analysis may give different conclusions.
-A recent re-analysis of the data used in M06 may suggest that the observed broad iron line may be an artifact due to an improper correction of the pile-up in the MOS data \citep{don10}.
+A recent re-analysis of the data used in \cite{mil06b} suggests that the observed broad iron line may be an artifact due to an improper correction of the pile-up in the MOS data \citep{don10}.
 Suzaku pointing on the same source in its hard state has also shown that the spectrum could be consistent with a truncated disk \citep{tom09}.
 More specifically, by re-analyzing the whole SWIFT/XRT dataset of XTE J1817-330, C09 does observe a slight increase of the disk radius.
 This occurs apparently when the 2 -10 keV luminosity decreases below $\sim$ 5 $\times 10^{-3}L_{Edd}$\footnote{Assuming a 10 solar masses black hole.}.
-These authors analysed other sources in the same way and obtain similar, though less significant, results.\\
+These authors analyzed other sources in the same way and obtain similar, though less significant, results.

 The reality of the disk recession is clearly an information of prime importance that we crucially need if we want to understand the physics of the state transitions.
 Confirming, and precisely measuring, this recession (if any) should allow to constrain and refine most of the present theoretical models.
-On the other hand, the absence of recession will imply to strongly reconsider our present understanding of the microquasar phenomenon.
+On the other hand, the absence of recession will imply to strongly reconsider our present understanding of the microquasar phenomenon.\\

 We present in this paper a Suzaku campaign on the microquasar GX 339-4 aiming at catching the recession, if any, of the accretion disk during a soft-to-hard state transition.
 Sect. \ref{obs} detailed the observation and data treatment and Sect. \ref{datana} the data analysis.
-While the constraints on the disk inner radius prevent any clear conclusions concerning its recession, the observation of ionized absorbing features in the soft X-rays may reveal a disk wind whose properties may evolve during the transitions.
-Theses results are discussed in Sect. \ref{discuss} before concluding.
+While the constraints on the disk inner radius, discussed in Sect. \ref{secrec}, prevent any clear conclusions concerning its recession, the observation of ionized absorbing features in the soft X-rays may suggest a disk wind whose properties may evolve during the transitions.
+Theses results are discussed in Sect. \ref{diskwind} before concluding.